 In this paper, a testbed platform has been proposed to validate the spectrum opportunity identification and spectrum selection functionalities in ON management.
 It is based on reconfigurable devices able to transmit and receive at different operating frequencies, and implements the necessary signaling to support ON operation.
-Some results have been presented to validate the implementation conducted at the laboratory, to illustrate the reconfigurability capabilities of the ON links under varying interference conditions, and to evaluate experimentally the performance of the spectrum selection algorithm.
+Some results have been presented to validate the implementation conducted at the laboratory and to illustrate reconfigurability capabilities of the ON links under varying interference conditions.
 The developed platform constitutes a powerful tool to support the development, assessment and validation of different algorithms in real operational radio environments.
 Aspects related to the practicality of the algorithmic solutions can be better assessed in the testbed rather than in a simulation environment.
-Robustness of the proposed solutions to unpredictable radio context conditions can also be proved in the platform.
+Robustness of the proposed solutions to unpredictable radio context conditions (e.g., uncontrolled changes in the interference conditions) can also be proved in the platform.
 In this respect, intensive and extensive further evaluations and refinements on algorithmic solutions are expected in the near future.